MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 > The templates only support deployment of OpenAI models.
 See which OpenAI models are supported in the [Azure AI Agent Service model support](../concepts/model-region-support.md) documentation.

-### [Optional] Use your own resources in agent setup
+### [Optional] Use your own resources during agent setup

 > [!NOTE]
-> If you use an existing AI Services/AOAI resource, no model will be deployed.
+> If you use an existing AI Services or Azure OpenAI resource, no model will be deployed.
 You can deploy a model to the resource after the agent setup is complete.

-Use an existing AI Services/AOAI, AI Search, and/or Azure Blob Storage resource by providing the full arm resource ID in the parameters file:
+Use an existing AI Services, Azure OpenAI, AI Search, and/or Azure Blob Storage resource by providing the full arm resource ID in the parameters file:

-- aiServiceAccountResourceId
+- `aiServiceAccountResourceId`
-- aiSearchServiceResourceId
+- `aiSearchServiceResourceId`
-- aiStorageAccountResourceId
+- `aiStorageAccountResourceId`

 If you want to use an existing Azure OpenAI resource, you need to update the `aiServiceAccountResourceId` and the `aiServiceKind` parameters in the parameter file.
 The `aiServiceKind` parameter should be set to `AzureOpenAI`.